Connecticut and Westchester County’s Best ACT Prep

 Test prep methodology is very similar for the SAT and the ACT.

-The ACT consists of English (grammar with writing optional); Math, Reading, and Scientific Reasoning sections.
+The ACT consists of English; Math, Reading, and Scientific Reasoning sections.

-The SAT consists of Reading, Math, and Writing (grammar and writing).
+The SAT consists of Verbal (Reading and Writing and Language (grammar).

 The ACT has more standard knowledge questions in math (hence its reputation, somewhat overstated, that the ACT tests knowledge more than problem-solving, compared to the SAT).